Myoko Backcountry Information

 The Myoko backcountry is a steep and deep powder paradise away from the crowds.

 We have been exploring this valley since 2011 and love to share our knowledge with guests and clients of our backcountry tours!
+We are certain Ben provides the best combinationof local knowledge both on and off the mountain to ensure any group makes the best of their day!

 PHOTO: Myoko-san in all it's glory.
 Shot from the peak of Madarao Kogern ski Resort.

-The Myoko Backcountry area is one of the deepest and least crowded human-powered only backcountry zones on the planet and Gozan Lodge is the best place to stay in Myoko for powder hounds who love to hike.
+The Myoko Backcountry area is one of the deepest and least crowded human-powered only backcountry zones on the planet and Gozan Lodge is the best place to stay in Myoko for powder hounds who love to hike or shred the resort.
 In this guide we will showcase Suginohara backcountry, Akakura Backcountry, Ikenotaira Backcountry, Seki Onsen Backcountry, Nozawa Backcountry, Shiga Kogen Backcountry, Madarao Backcountry, Kurohime Backcountry and Myoko Trailhead Backcountry options.
 On any given day in the Myoko Backcountry, there is more than enough varied aspect, alpine and tree-line terrain to ride fresh powder without the rush to be the first group to the top like other more popular backcountry areas.

 The Myoko Backcountry consists of a number of lift accessible peaks, mainly from Myoko Suginohara ski resort or (where Gozan Lodge is located) or Myoko Akakura ski resort but there is a few backcountry areas above Ikenotaira ski resort and Seki Onsen ski resort.
 The rarely visited, trailhead accessible zones in Myoko-Togakushi renzan national park also hold a wealth of untracked powder which we take advantage of in our many Myoko backcountry tour packages.
 While other areas in Japan such as Hakuba and Tenjin may be famous for some of the most famous steep alpine descents in Japan; the Myoko backcountry and it’s surrounding active volcanic range have a great mixture of alpine and tree skiing that rival the best!